MyEtherWallet/knowledge-base/source/_posts/ENS/ENS_Auctions_101.md

 **Step 9.** On the last day of the auction, return to the ENS section of our interface and search for your domain to reveal your bid within the time limit.
 * If you end up losing the auction, 99.5% of your bid will be refunded to you, with the exception of 0.5% which will be burned.
 * If you do not reveal your bid in time, your actual bid amount will be permanently lost.
-If there were no other bidders, you may be able to [re-open the bid]() with no additional costs.
+If there were no other bidders, you may be able to [re-open the bid][reOpenBid] with no additional costs.

 **Step 10.** If you won, MEW will give you the option to finalize your domain name.
 *This will only set your address as the owner of the domain, but you’re not done yet.
 If you want this domain to point to your address for sending, you still have a bit to do.
-Check out [this guide]() for more information on how to achieve this final step.
+Check out [this guide][finalizeEns] for more information on how to achieve this final step.

+[createWallet]: /posts/Getting_Started/How_To_Create_A_Wallet/
+[gas]: /
+[reOpenBid]: /
+[finalizeEns]: /